Gilda Haddock

-Gilda Haddock Acevedo (born 23 February, 1956) is a Puerto Rican actress, gospel singer and dancer.
+Gilda Haddock is a Puerto Rican actress.
 Haddock has acted in many films and telenovelas.

 Early life

 Haddock was born in Caguas, Puerto Rico, to Korean War veteran Jorge Haddock and Francisca Acevedo, who was a teacher.
 When Haddock was four, her parents divorced, and she and her siblings were largely raised by their mother.
 Haddock's father, however, instilled in her a love for the arts, teaching her how to draw.
 By age five, young Gilda already showed that she was comfortable in public, being usually picked by teachers to host several school shows and also a first grade graduation.

 Haddock was also interested in dancing; she studied ballet with famed dancer Tony D'Astro in D'Astro's Caguas academy, being taught there also by D'Astro's dance partner, Nydia Rivera.

 Haddock as a teenager joined the University of Puerto Rico at Rio Piedras, hoping to become a lawyer.
 At that same time, she joined D'Astro's ballet group as a dancer, where she met and danced alongside, among others, Gladys Nuñez, and also became interested in theater.
 While at UPR, Haddock noticed that drama students were always hanging out near the university's theater and she started desiring to join the university's theater program, which she eventually did.

 Haddock joined a theater company named "Teatro del Sesenta", and, there, she took acting classes under Gilda Navarro.
 Fellow Puerto Rican, Luis Oliva, was also a member of "Teatro del Sesenta" and Navarro student.